moordo91/CV_ToyProjects/README.md

 # pose_estimation_no2
-This is the repository for simple pose estimation of chessboard.
+This is the repository for simple pose estimation on chessboard.
+It creates the number 2.

 ### Value from the camera calibration
 ```python